-12 easy ways to prepare your home for winter this autumn
+12 easy ways to prepare your home for winter

 As the temperature drops and the nights draw in, it’s worth taking a few steps to prepare your home inside and

 out.
 We see a significant increase in Escape of Water claims over the autumn and winter months, and